bendqh1/phccf/README.md

 ## Installation

-I recommend to do a non Git installation, directly from a shell, either by copy-pasting or by wget download to stdin and piping to bash (as explained in install.sh).

-### install.sh

-If you have just one website directory per system, I suggest to save that website direcotry path into a global variable and then do tasks.
+I recommend to do a non Git installation, directly from a shell, either by copy-pasting or by `wget`ing and `source`ing a local version (but first anyway by copy-pasting becuase I clue there about a `${website_dir}` variable than can ease loading the script remotely which is especially relvant if you have just one website directory per system, I suggest to save that website direcotry path into a variable and then do tasks.

+## Notes

+* The user's email address should be setted at `contact_form.php` (install.sh prompts about that);
+* I recommend to double ensure that any PHP file is not accessible by a browser, to prevent an hardcoded email address from being leaked to spambots.
-In the loop, instead the second `break` can come `exit` but this will also terminate the window.
+* In the loop, instead the second `break` can come `exit` but this will also terminate the window.
 * In the `curl` command:
   * `-L` is to follow a redirection in which case happens
   * `-O` is to keep the remote name (instead getting a generic file name such as `archive`).

-## Notes

-* The user's email address should be setted at `contact_form.php`.
-* I recommend to double ensure that any PHP file is not accessible by a browser, to prevent an hardcoded email address from being leaked to spambots.